Pay Transparency and Gender Equality: Impact on the gender pay gap

+Our main coefficient of interest is $\gamma$ which, conditional on the validity of this identification strategy, should capture any deviation from a parallel evolution in the outcome's gender gap between the treatment and the control group due to the introduction of the mandate.
+Put differently, $\gamma$ should identify the differential effect of the policy on women compared to men.
+Equally important are $\beta$ and $\beta +\gamma$, which identify, respectively, the effect of the policy on male and female employees.
+Thus, at the bottom of results' tables we also report the p-value of the t-test on women's effect.

 The validity of our identification strategy depends on three assumptions.
-First, it has to satisfy the parallel-trend assumption, that is the evolution of the outcomes of interest must be comparable in treated and control firms prior to the introduction of the policy.
-Second, our estimates should not capture the effect of other time shocks coinciding with the introduction of pay transparency and affecting firms on each side of the 250-employees cutoff differently.
+First, it has to satisfy the parallel-trend assumption, that is, prior to the introduction of the policy, the evolution of the outcomes of interest must be comparable in treated and control firms.
+Second, our estimates should not capture the effect of other time shocks that coincide with the introduction of pay transparency and affect firms on either side of the 250-employee cutoff differently.
 Third, the results should not depend on the size of the bandwidth considered around the policy cutoff, nor should they depend on the year chosen to define the treatment status.

-To support the validity of the parallel-trend assumption and study the dynamic impact of pay transparency, we will open the discussion of our main findings by illustrating the results of the following event-study exercises:
+To support the validity of the parallel-trend assumption and study the dynamic impact of the pay transparency policy, we will open the discussion of our main findings by illustrating the results of the following event-study exercise:

-where $\bm{1}[t=k]$ is an indicator variable that takes value 1 when t = k and 0 otherwise.
-In what follows, we take 2017, the year prior to the introduction of pay transparency, as reference year.
+where $\bm{1}[t=k]$ is an indicator variable that takes value 1 when $t = k$ and 0 otherwise.
+In what follows, we take 2017, the year prior to the introduction of pay transparency, as the reference year.

-Next, section \ref{robust} will provide evidence in favor of the other two conditions and further support for the parallel-trend assumption.
+Next, in Section \ref{robust}, we will provide evidence that the other two conditions necessary for the validity of the identification are also met.

-\section{Data}
+\subsection{Data}